deltanode/File-Organizer/README.md

-# fileCleaner
+# fileOrganizer
-> `fileCleaner` is script that organises files in a directory into subdirectories based on the files' extensions.
+> `fileOrganizer` is application that organises and manage files in a directory into subdirectories based on the files' extensions.

 ## Usage